wonyangcho/studylog/_posts/vision/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence.md

 $\hat{F}_t$ : the output of our U-Net given $I_t$

-this stream attempts to predict instant motions of objects appearing in the video.
+This stream attempts to predict instant motions of objects appearing in the video.